StarDust130/Pass-Saver/README.md

 ## 🚀 Overview

-SecurePassManager is a personal project created to solve the eternal struggle of managing and storing passwords in one ultra-secure location.
+SecurePassManager is a <b> personal project </b> created to solve the eternal struggle of managing and storing passwords in one ultra-secure location.
 This project provides a mind-blowingly simple and secure way to store and organize all your passwords.

 ## ✨ Features